History of the Forts and Lighthouses of Salvador

 Farol da Barra ou Forte de Santo Antônio da Barra

-One of the landmarks of the coast of Salvador and the main postcard of Praia da Barra.
-Built between 1583 and 1587, it is part of Fort Santo Antonio da Barra and houses the Nautical Museum.
+The Fort of Santo Antônio da Barra is one of the landmarks on the coast of Salvador and the main postcard of Praia da Barra.
+Built between 1583 and 1587, it is part of the Santo Antônio da Barra Fort and houses the Bahia Nautical Museum.

-In 1501, during the first exploratory expedition to Lusitanian America, the Portuguese landed in Barra, negotiated with the Indians and installed their standard of possession on the site.
-It was All Saints’ Day and they baptized the great bay with that name.
+In 1501, during the first exploratory expedition to Lusitanian America, the Portuguese landed in Barra, negotiated with the Indians and installed their standard of possession there.
+It was All Saints ‘ Day and they baptised the large bay with that name.
+This spot, which marks the entrance to Todos os Santos Bay, became known as Ponta do Padrão and, later, Ponta de Santo Antônio.

 Farol da Barra Visto do Mar (1928)